-I don’t obsess over day-to-day movements in the stock market, but I do like to know what’s happening in the world when there’s volatility.
-I built a low-power stock market information radiator to stay informed passively, rather than searching or scrolling.
+I don’t obsess over day-to-day stock movements, but I do like to understand what’s happening in the world when there’s market volatility.
+I decided to build a low-power stock market monitor to stay informed passively, rather than searching and scrolling.

-The Raspberry Pi Zero is perfect for small projects like this.
-It runs Linux, so we can write software with high-level languages and iterate quickly.
+The Raspberry Pi Zero is perfect for quick builds like this.
+It runs Linux, which allows for fast iteration on software in high-level languages.
 Yet, it’s not much bigger than a micro-controller and consumes less than 1W of power when idle.
-E-ink is a good fit here because it only draws power when updating, and the matte screen minimises distraction.
+E-ink is nicely suited for this project since it only draws power when updating and the matte screen doesn’t demand attention.
 Let’s walk through the build.

 Hardware